 - Marine terraces of Maisí - Cuba, Guantánamo.
 Possibly the most prominent limestone marine terraces in the world - a rugged coast with several impressive marine terraces starting under the sea and rising up to 460 m above the sea level.
 Terraces contain unique ecosystems with many endemic species of plants and animals.
 Some of the most exotic are the large, colourful land snails of Polymicta genus.

 - Monteverde cloud forest - Costa Rica, Puntarenas.
 Cloud forest with extremely high biological diversity.
 Nature reserve Bosque Nuboso Monteverde has the highest diversity of orchids in the world with more than 500 species, 34 new species were discovered in this forest.
 Here are found more than 2,500 plant species, 400 bird species and numerous other organisms.

 - General Sherman - United States, California.
 Giant sequoia (Sequoiadendron giganteum (Lindl.)
 J.Buchh.), the largest tree of the world by volume.
 Volume 1,487 m3.
 Height 83.8 m, girth 33.0 m.
 Believed to be 2,300 - 2,700 years old.

 - Hyperion - United States, California.
-Tallest known tree in world, coast redwood (Sequoia sempervirens (D. Don) Endl.).
-115.61 m tall, diameter 4.84 m.
+Tallest announced tree in the world (there are known taller ones), coast redwood (Sequoia sempervirens (D. Don) Endl.).
+115.66 m tall, diameter 4.63 m.
 Contains 502 m3 of wood.
 In total more than 500 coast redwoods exceed height of 103 m.